tylertran349/linguaflow/README.md

 ## Getting Started

 To use this website, you will need a Google Gemini API key.
-If you want to use the Google Translate text-to-speech engine, you will also have to run LinguaFlow locally on your computer.
+If you want to use the Google Translate text-to-speech engine, you will also have to run LinguaFlow locally on your computer (running LinguaFlow locally is optional if you are not using the Google Translate text-to-speech engine).
 The following instructions will guide you through the entire process.

 ## Getting Your Google Gemini API Key (required)